Teaching and Classes

 My current offerings:

 Here is the current schedule of adult writing workskops and seminars I'm offering at Grub Street (in Boston).
-These are open the public and do not require enrollment in a degree program.
+These are open the public and do not require students to enroll in any degree program.
 Some of these are part of my Freelance Essentials Series, which teaches students the skills and craft to become working freelance journalists.
-Details and registration information on my Grub Street classes here.
+Class list below, and further details and registration information here.